Generalizing Riemann curvature to Regge metrics: Linearization of curvature

 \end{theorem} \begin{proof} We differentiate each term of the identity of Theorem~\ref{thm:distr_Riemann_U} and apply Lemmas~\ref{lem:evolution_vol}, \ref{lem:evolution_bnd}, and \ref{lem:evolution_bbnd} for the terms on the right of codimension 0, 1, and 2, respectively.
-Then we apply Lemma~\ref{lem:triple-prod} to rewrite the codimension 1 terms.
+Then we apply Lemma~\ref{lem:triple-prod}, grouping the simplices $T_+$ and $T_-$ having common facet $F\in\triangle_{-1}(T_+)\cap \triangle_{-1}(T_-)$, and rewriting the codimension 1 terms.
 Next, we set $\sigma = \gdot(t)$.
 Collecting all terms with spatial derivatives of $\sigma$ and jumps of $\sigma$, we see that their sum equals $b$, while the remainder equals $a$. \end{proof}

 At this point, the grouping of terms into $a(\dots)$ and $b(\dots)$ may appear ad hoc.
-But, as we will show in the next section, the form $b(\dots)$ in \eqref{eq:def_bh} contains (up to a factor $-2$) a distributional version of a generalized covariant incompatibility operator of $\sigma$ (see Theorem~\ref{thm:distr_inc_curved}).
+However, as we will show in the next section, the form $b(\dots)$ in \eqref{eq:def_bh} contains (up to a factor $-2$) a distributional version of a generalized covariant incompatibility operator of $\sigma$ (see Theorem~\ref{thm:distr_inc_curved}).
 In our numerical analysis of \S\ref{sec:num_ana} we will estimate $a(g;\cdot,\cdot)$ and $b(g;\cdot,\cdot)$ independently.
 In two dimensions, $a(\dots)$ vanishes, as is shown in \S\ref{sec:spec_2d}.